7+ Best Hostels in Vienna/Wien Under $25

 Currency

-Vienna uses the Euro and you can check the best rates here.
+Vienna uses the Euro, and you can check the best rates here.

-Vienna Airport to Vienna city
+Vienna Airport to Vienna City

 The airport and the city are very well connected by train.
-The CAT journey takes under 20 minutes for €20 one way, here before you go.
+The CAT journey takes under 20 minutes for £13 one way, here before you go.

 Vienna Packing List

 • In Europe, it is all about the layers.
-Tops with sweatshirts and cardigans.

-• 1 x jeans or trousers.
+• Jeans or trousers.

-• Sunglasses to hide the Schnapps eyes.
+• Sunglasses to hide the Schnapp’s eyes.

 • 1 x comfortable waterproof boots/shoes.